Poppy seed cake with chocolate ganache

 I figured folks might not be very interested in complex dishes after the holidays and I would like to spend time with my family, so I decided to post a recipe for something simple, making popcorn- the old fashioned way … no gadgets needed, just a pan with its lid that you already have in your kitchen.

 Corn does not necessarily have a connection with the winter but I chose making popcorn for now because I enjoy listening to the popping sound that the corn kernels make as they are popping.
 As our lives are slowing down, our sense of hearing is more heightened, we can hear things that we might not have paid attention to before.
-And those warm popcorn straight out of the frying pan hmmmm so delicious ….
+And those warm popcorn straight out of the frying pan hmm so delicious ….

 This is a nice and tasty snack to be enjoyed during the long winter nights.
 You can add a little butter, salt and pepper and other seasonings of your choice.
 I personally like to have it without anything added.